kiran-sumant/ObsidianKM/Academic/Academic notes/MaxQuant and Byonic.md

 Byonic can run to generate a **new database** (FASTA file format) based on running the data to assemble to figure out what proteins are in the sample as per the data obtained from MaxQuant.

-Second we use the new database created to create a second, more efficient search to query the new data with, ==this time searching for our desired PTM targets noted/stated==.
+Second we use the new database created to create a second, more efficient search to query the new data with, ==this time searching for our desired PTM targets noted/stated==. (found in temp folder under your id, KM_EXP numero xyz)

 BYRSLT file is the best for looking at an interactible list of all proteins discovered in your sample.
+Make a list of all glycans you're gonna be searching for, seen in EMI suite under